Pan Roasting Technique - the Chef's Secret Cooking Technique

 My Pan Roasting Technique

 Preheat the pan over medium-high to high heat.
 Make sure the pan is good and hot.
 The trick is to have it hold its heat as much as possible once you put the meat in.
-That’s why cast iron is ideal—even though it is not as conductive as some metals, once it heats up, it stays hot for a very long time.
+That's why cast iron is ideal—even though it is not as conductive as some metals, it stays hot for a very long time once it heats up.

 Once the pan is hot, add a tablespoon or two of canola oil (or other neutral oil with a high smoke point) to coat the bottom.

-IMPORTANT : How hot do you want to heat the pan before adding the oil?
+IMPORTANT: How hot do you heat the pan before adding the oil?

-I wrote an article called How Much Heat To Use When Sauteing or Pan Frying that describes a couple of ways I determine when the pan is hot enough.
+I wrote an article called How Much Heat To Use When Sauteing or Pan Frying, describing how I determine when the pan is hot enough.
 Please check it out.
-I also want to share with you an warning I have in that article:
+I also want to share with you a warning I have in that article:

 WARNING: Hot oil is very dangerous and can burn you.
 Most home cooks rarely get their pans and the fats they cook with to the proper temperature so if you do start heating your pans and fats to optimum levels, be very careful not to burn yourself.
 You may even want to start at slightly lower levels than discussed here until you are comfortable before taking them a little higher.

-Wait a minute or two for the oil to get good and hot, season your meat with salt and pepper, and place it in the pan.
+Please wait a minute or two for the oil to get good and hot; season your meat with salt and pepper, and place it in the pan.
 Make sure there is a lot of pan real estate around the meat.
-You don’t want to crowd the meat and risk steaming rather than searing.
+You don't want to crowd the meat and risk steaming rather than searing.

 How you proceed from here is up to you.
-I’ve seen people sear one side and then finish the whole thing in the oven.
-I’ve also seen chefs sear all sides of the meat and then finish in the oven.
-I say that, since we’re looking for an amazing crust and a moist, juicy interior, go ahead and sear all sides on the stove-top.
+I've seen people sear one side and then finish the whole thing in the oven.
+I've also seen chefs sear all sides of the meat and then finish in the oven.
+Since we're looking for a fantastic crust and a moist, juicy interior, I say go ahead and sear all sides on the stovetop.

 I cannot give you a specific temperature for doneness—this depends entirely upon the cut of meat you choose: fish steaks, beef tenderloin, chicken, or pork; check your recipe for doneness temperatures.
-I did post a simple Meat Doneness Chart to help you with deciding internal temperatures.
+However, I did post a simple Meat Doneness Chart to help you decide on internal temperatures.

 From start to finish, pan roasting should take anywhere from ten to twenty minutes, depending upon the thickness of the meat you are cooking.
 One of the great bonuses of pan roasting is taking the few minutes that the meat is resting to make a quick pan sauce with the drippings (fond in the pan.